Squid Game season 3: Casting

 Lee Jung-jae and Lee Byung-hun reprise their roles as Gi-hun and the Front Man.
-As the games of the second season continue, Wi Ha-joon, Kang Ha-neul, Park Sung-hoon, Im Si-wan, Yang Dong-geun, Park Gyu-young, Jo Yu-ri, Kang Ae-shim, Lee David, and Roh Jae-won reprise their roles.
+As the games of the second season continue, Wi Ha-joon, Kang Ha-neul, Park Sung-hoon, Yim Si-wan, Yang Dong-geun, Park Gyu-young, Jo Yu-ri, Kang Ae-shim, Lee David, and Roh Jae-won reprise their roles.

 Cate Blanchett makes a cameo appearance at the end of the final episode, she takes the role of a recruiter for an American version of the games.
 Hwang said that "having a woman as a recruiter would be more dramatic and intriguing", and with Blanchett, "We needed someone who could dominate the screen with just one or two words, which is exactly what she did[...]
 If Gong Yoo is the Korean Recruiter, I thought she would be the perfect fit as the American Recruiter, bringing a short but gripping and impactful ending to the story."
 Lee considered the scene to reflect on the nature of the Squid Games, that "despite all of the noble efforts of so many people, the world still continues as it was before".
 Though some media outlets like Variety and The Hollywood Reporter believed that this final scene may help to set up the planned America production of Squid Game that David Fincher has been slated to direct, Hwang said that he did not plan this scene to make any such connection, having heard no official word about the Fincher version.